NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Exorcist.md

 * * *

 You purify a spirit by coaxing it to release its anguish in a final cathartic howl.
-This deals sonic damage to all creatures in a 30-foot cone, with a basic Will save against your class DC or spell DC, whichever is higher.
+This deals sonic damage to all creatures in a @Template\[cone|distance:30\], with a basic Will save against your class DC or spell DC, whichever is higher.
 If you expend a spirit wisp, this deals 1d4 sonic damage per level you have.
 If you expend a spirit remnant, this deals 1d6 sonic damage per level of the incorporeal undead or haunt from which you gained the remnant.

 ## [[Feats/Enticing Dwelling|Enticing Dwelling]] Feat 12